DEX-Company/flipper/README.md

 The data consumer can then run the *Ocean Drop* script and automatically purchase and download any new data files into their own folder.

+The cli script can be found in the `cli` folder.

 ```
 usage: Ocean Drop [-h] [-c CONFIG] [-p PATH] [-d] [-m MAX] [--help-commands]